Sharp Concentration Results for Heavy-Tailed Distributions: Proofs of our main results

 \begin{proof}[Proof of Theorem \ref{thm:concentration-general}] Note that by Lemma \ref{lem:mgf-bound-general} and \eqref{eq:bdd by c assumption} we have

 Moreover,

-The main remaining step is to find good choices for the free parameters $L$ and $\lambda$.
+\rii{To obtain the inequality marked by $(\star)$ we used Markov's inequality.} The main remaining step is to find good choices for the free parameters $L$ and $\lambda$.
 The goal is to choose the values of $\lambda, L$ such that we get the best upper bound in \eqref{ineq:deviation-bound-general}.
 We consider two cases: (i) $t > t_{\max}$, and (ii) $t \leq t_{\max}$.
 In each case, we select these parameters accordingly.

 \begin{itemize}

 \item Case 1 ($t > t_{\max}$): In this case, we choose $L = m t$ and $\lambda = \beta \frac{I(mt)}{mt}$.
 We have